Earl C. Long: World War II

 When the Service Command Leet Marine Force Pacific (FMFPac) was formed on April 6, 1944, Long was appointed its first commanding general.
 In this capacity, he was responsible for the supply, salvage, evacuation, construction, personnel management, quartering, and sanitation needs of all FMFPac units and others Marine units in its area.
 Long was promoted to the major general in November 1944.

-Shortly before the End of the War in Pacific, Long was relieved by Brigadier General Merritt A. Edson on June 30, 1945, and returned to the U.S. He was subsequently sent to San Diego area, where he relieved Colonel John Groff, who was temporary commander of the Marine Corps Recruit Depot San Diego.
+Shortly before the End of the War in Pacific, Long was relieved by Brigadier General Merritt A. Edson on June 30, 1945, and returned to the U.S. He was subsequently sent to San Diego area, where he relieved Colonel John Groff, who was temporary commander of Marine Corps Recruit Depot San Diego.
 For his service with Service Command, FMFPac, Long received his second Legion of Merit.

 He served in this capacity until the end of January 1946, when he took over the command of the Department of the Pacific, relieving Major General Julian C. Smith on February 1, 1946.
 His command administered Marine activities, barracks, and detachments on the West Coast, Hawaii, and outlying Pacific islands, Alaska, and Aleutian Islands.

 Long retired from active service on August 1, 1946.

 Long resided in Menlo Park, California during retirement.
 He died on August 19, 1983, at the age of 99 years.